Qarj/log-parsed-json/README.md

 Recursively dumps JSON objects found inside other JSON objects, even if they are overly stringified.

-As well as regular stringified JSON, it copes with much of the output from util.inspect(), including circular references.
+As well as regular stringified JSON, it copes with much of the output from util.inspect() for standard JSON-like data objects, including circular references.

+Python None is changed to null.

 Intended to help with debugging, particulary in situations where you have for example Kibana logs containing JSON within JSON.